Bandaanusha/RTL-DESIGN-USING-VERILOG-WITH-SKY130-TECHNOLOGY/README.md

 <br>Missing sensitivity list in always block:

 <br>If the consider - Example-2, we can see the only sel is mentioned in the sensitivity list.
-During the simulation, the waveforms will resemble a latched output but the simulation of netlist will not infer this as the synthesizer will only look at the statements with in the procedural block and not the sensitivity list.As the synthesizer doen't look for sensitivity list and it looks only for the statements in procedural block, it infers correct circuit and if we simulate the netlist code, there will be a synthesis simulation mismatch.
+During the simulation, the waveforms will resemble a latched output but the simulation of netlist will not infer this as the synthesizer will only look at the statements with in the procedural block and not the sensitivity list.As the synthesizer doesn't look for sensitivity list and it looks only for the statements in procedural block, it infers correct circuit and if we simulate the netlist code, there will be a synthesis simulation mismatch.
 <br>To avoid the synthesis and simulation mismatch.
 It is very important to check the behaviour of the circuit first and then match it with the expected output seen in simulation and make sure there are no synthesis and simulation mismatches.
 This is why we use GLS.

 #### 4.1.3 Blocking and Non-Blocking statements in verilog